 Carry Your Dentist Along

 The decision to go for tooth whitening should not be taken without the input of your Midtown dentist, whether you possess sensitive teeth or you don’t.
 According to American Dental Association (ADA), you should only make use of a whitening product after you must have consulted with your dentist so that your exposure to risks will be reduced or completely eliminated.

 Your dentist will take proper analysis of your mouth and come up with the best method for you.
-He/she can help you in making the right decision among options like whitening toothpastes, at-home whitening products and in-office bleaching.
+He/she can help you in making the right decision among options like whitening toothpaste, at-home whitening products, and in-office bleaching.
 Your dentist may suggest the use of fluoride rinse or powerful fluoride toothpaste so that your teeth can be strengthened.
 He or she can also offer in-office options for sensitive teeth like plastic resins and fluoride varnishes.

 9 Tips For Dealing With Sensitivity After Whitening

 Since sensitivity can be one of the temporary side effects of teeth whitening, it is very essential for you to know the tricks of dealing with it.
 You can reduce the discomfort you will go through after the procedure if you can take to the following 8 tips.

 #1.
 Get Prepared

-You can start resisting sensitivity before going for the actual treatment through brushing with the aid of sensitive gel or toothpastes.
+You can start resisting sensitivity before going for the actual treatment through brushing with the aid of sensitive gel or toothpaste.
 You can do this one week before the treatment starts.
 And this can go a long way in reducing the discomfort even though it may not totally eradicate it.

 #2.
 Use Prescribed Toothpaste